 Prayer must take place in prep time every day.
 Each tutor group has resources to support them with this.
-Once a week this will be a more formal Act of Worship.
+Once a fortnight this will be a more formal year group Celebration of the Word.

 How would we like to develop this in the future?